-.
-Nominations from the floor, where the .
-A quasi-committee of the whole is usually used in

-- Corporate charters: Legal instruments needed for incorporating an assembly or organization under the laws of a particular state - Constitution/bylaws: A society's own basic rules for itself as an organization, such as its name, purpose, and committees Rules of order: Rules of parliamentary procedure - for running ordinary business while in meetings

-Standing rules: Rules for the administration of the organization instead of parliamentary procedure - Bylaws are the rules that the organization uses for its own administration; usually an organization appoints a committee to draft the bylaws before implementation: - committee to draft the bylaws before implementation; the basic way to structure bylaws is:

-• Article 1 - Name: Describes the name of the - organization if not already done in a corporate charter or constitution • Article 2 - Object: Describes the society's - objective and the reason behind its creation

-Article 3 Members: Describes the different types of members, qualifications for membership, - and any dues or fees that must be paid

-Article 4 Officers: Describes the offices, their duties, and how the officers will take their office - Article 5 Meetings: Describes the dates and times for regular meetings or how the assembly will schedule meetings Article 6 - Executive Board: States which offices - Article 6 Executive Board: States which offices are included in the executive board, delineates the powers of the board, and describes any rules for - the board to conduct its business

-Article 7 = Committees: Establishes standing committees as well as their functions and procedures - Article 8 Parliamentary Authority: Describes the process through which the organization adopts its rules of order - Article 9 Amendment of Bylaws: Describes the procedure for amending the bylaws Organizations may always add additional articles if - Organizations may always add additional articles if needed to describe the duties of officers, financial obligations, etc.
+- · Corporate charters: Legal instruments needed for incorporating an assembly or organization under the laws of a particular state - .
+Constitution/bylaws: A society's own basic rules for itself as an organization, such as its name, purpose, and committees - · Rules of order: Rules of parliamentary procedure for running ordinary business while in meetings .
+Standing rules: Rules for the administration of the - organization instead of parliamentary procedure Bylaws are the rules that the organization uses for its own administration; usually an organization appoints a - committee to draft the bylaws before implementation: the basic way to structure bylaws is: - · Article 1 Name: Describes the name of the organization if not already done in a corporate charter or constitution - · Article 2 Object: Describes the society's objective and the reason behind its creation · Article 3 - Members: Describes the different - types of members, qualifications for membership, and any dues or fees that must be paid - · Article 4 Officers: Describes the offices, their duties, and how the officers will take their office · Article 5 - Meetings: Describes the dates and times for regular meetings or how the assembly - will schedule meetings .
+Article 6 - Executive Board: States which offices are included in the executive board, delineates the - powers of the board, and describes any rules for the board to conduct its business · Article 7 - Committees: Establishes standing - committees as well as their functions and procedures · Article 8 - Parliamentary Authority: Describes - the process through which the organization adopts its rules of order · Article 9 - Amendment of Bylaws: Describes the - procedure for amending the bylaws Organizations may always add additional articles if needed to describe the duties of officers, financial obligations, etc.

-Assemblies and organizations need procedural rules to guide parliamentary procedure; the different blook of rules accomplishe and preparizations can blook of rules accomplishe and preparizations can blook of rules accomplished and preparizations can blook of rules accomplished and preparizations can blook of rules accomplished and preparizations can be accomplished to the rules of the
+Assemblies and organizations need procedural Amending Bylaws

-- something previously adopted, the procedure for raising the motion is the same as any other motion except:

-• The bylaws may specify any special rules for the motion's - adoption, although the bylaws must include notice and a two-thirds vote for adoption of the amendment - The notice of the motion for amendment must limit the permissible primary and secondary amendments The organization cannot reconsider affirmative votes - The organization cannot reconsider arimative votes on the motion to amend the bylaws Even though the motion is a main motion, other main motions may be pending at the same time for changes to - the bylaws

-Depending on the length of the bylaws, the organization amends them through: - amends them through:

-Isolated changes, made by motion, could include multiple changes in one motion

-General revisions, made by substituting a whole new - revised set of bylaws if the revisions are extensive enough.
-The procedure for considering many amendments at one time is the same as amending a motion by seriatim, or by - time is the same as amending a motion by seriatim, or by paragraph:

-1. The assembly is given notice of each individual - amendment, even if two or more are competing

-2. The chairperson organizes each amendment as though the assembly were to fill in the blanks of the bylaws - the assembly were to fill in the bianas of the bytaws.

-3. The chairperson reads the first submission, and it is explained by its proponent.

-4. The chairperson then asks if there is any debate on the - amendment 5.
-Once debate has ended, the assembly votes on the - Once debate has ended, the assembly votes on the amendment - amendment an amendment must win

-6. Once all amendments have been voted upon, the chairperson opens the entire document for - chairperson opens the entire document for amendments, and the process starts over if needed 7.
-Once all amendments are made and included, the - chairperson presents the amended rule and asks for a vote for the entire document

-The assembly votes on the entire document Amendments to bylaws take effect immediately upon adoption; the bylaws should specify the margin by which conduct business · A session is a series of connected meetings for a single order of business or agenda · A recess, taken in the middle of a meeting, is a short break having no effect on the business of the meeting.
+- Bylaws are amended through the main motion amend something previously adopted: the procedure for raising the motion is the same as any other motion except .
+The bylaws may specify any special rules for the motion's - adoption, although the bylaws must include notice and a two-thirds vote for adoption of the amendment - .
+The notice of the motion for amendment must limit the permissible primary and secondary amendments · The organization cannot reconsider affirmative votes - on the motion to amend the bylaws · Even though the motion is a main motion, other main - motions may be pending at the same time for changes to the bylaws Depending on the length of the bylaws, the organization - amends them through: · Isolated changes, made by motion, could include multiple changes in one motion · General revisions, made by substituting a whole new - revised set of bylaws if the revisions are extensive The procedure for considering many amendments at one - time is the same as amending a motion by seriatim, or by paragraph: 1.
+The assembly is given notice of each individual - amendment, even if two or more are competing 2.
+The chairperson organizes each amendment as though - the assembly were to fill in the blanks of the bylaws 3.
+The chairperson reads the first submission, and it is explained by its proponent - 4.
+The chairperson then asks if there is any debate on the - 5.
+Once debate has ended, the assembly votes on the amendment - 6.
+Once all amendments have been voted upon, the - chairperson opens the entire document for amendments, and the process starts over if needed 7.
+Once all amendments are made and included, the - chairnerson presents the amended rule and asks for a vote for the entire document - 8.
+The assembly votes on the entire document Amendments to bylaws take effect immediately upon adoption; the bylaws should specify the margin by which an amendment must win